-The most common, fast, and easy way to remove galvanized coating next to the joint is to use an angle grinder.
+The most common, fast, and easy way to remove the galvanized coating is to use an angle grinder.
 A bench grinder can also be useful for small workpieces.

-For most jobs, you can use a coarse 36 grit flap disc.
-When you start grinding the coating, the sparks are few, short, and reddish.
+For most jobs, you can use a coarse 36-grit flap disc.
+When you start grinding, the sparks are few, short, and reddish.
 When the grinder starts to create the sparks of clean steel, most of the zinc is gone.

 Silicon carbide (SiC) is the best abrasive to remove galvanized coatings.
-Silicon carbide can detach coatings with higher efficiency than aluminum oxide or zirconia abrasives.
+It can detach coatings with higher efficiency than aluminum oxide or zirconia abrasives.
 That helps to reduce zinc residue and clogged discs.

 The problem with grinding is that zinc tends to smear over the area.
 As a result, grinding cannot remove 100% of the zinc coating.

-If you try to grind to perfection, you will start removing metal, resulting in thinner metal next to the joint.
+If you try to grind to perfection, you will start removing metal.
+This will result in a weaker joint.

 If the galvanization is thin, a knotted wire wheel can also remove most of the zinc without removing metal.

-Grinding doesn’t do a perfect job, but welding will quickly burn the remaining zinc.
-Therefore, there will be no noticeable effects on the joint and only a fraction of additional welding fumes.
+Grinding doesn’t do a perfect job, but welding can burn the remaining zinc.
+Therefore, there will be no noticeable effects and only a fraction of additional fumes.

-Grinding reduces spatter and porosity enough to use MIG welding, but not TIG welding.
+Grinding reduces spatter and porosity enough to use MIG, but not TIG welding.

 If you want to remove the remaining zinc, you need the help of an additional method, for example, a flame torch to burn it.